Salem's Lot (1979 miniseries): Development

-After Warner Bros. acquired the rights to 'Salem's Lot, the studio sought to turn the 400-page novel by Stephen King into a feature film, while still remaining faithful to the source material.
+After Warner Bros. acquired the rights to 'Salem's Lot, the studio sought to turn the 400+page novel by Stephen King into a feature film, while still remaining faithful to the source material.
 Producer Stirling Silliphant, screenwriter Robert Getchell, and writer/director Larry Cohen all contributed screenplays but none proved satisfactory.
 "It was a mess," King said.
 "Every director in Hollywood who's ever been involved with horror wanted to do it, but nobody could come up with a script."

 Eventually, the project was turned over to Warner Bros.
 Television and producer Richard Kobritz.
-Kobritz decided that, due to the novel's length, Salem's Lot would work better as a television miniseries than as a feature film.
+The latter decided that, due to the novel's length, Salem's Lot would work better as a television miniseries than as a feature film.
 Television writer Paul Monash was contracted to write the teleplay.
-Monash was familiar with writing about small towns, as he had previously produced the film adaptation of King's novel Carrie and had worked on the television series, Peyton Place.
+Monash was familiar with writing about small towns, and he previously produced the film adaptation of King's novel Carrie and had worked on the television series Peyton Place.
 Finally, a screening of The Texas Chain Saw Massacre (1974) resulted in Kobritz selecting Tobe Hooper as director.

-With a budget of $4 million, principal photography began on July 10, 1979, in the Northern California town of Ferndale, with some scenes filmed at the Burbank studios.
+With a budget of $4 million, principal photography began on July 10, 1979, in the Northern California town of Ferndale, with some scenes filmed at studios in Burbank, California.
 Filming officially wrapped on August 29, 1979.

 Adaptation from source material

-Though the miniseries follows the general outline of King's novel, there are a few substantial deviations for creative or logistical reasons.
+Although the miniseries follows the general outline of King's novel, there are a few substantial deviations for creative or logistical reasons.
 Many characters have been combined or merely deleted, as have certain subplots, and the character of Barlow is vastly different in the miniseries from how he is in the novel.
-However, Stephen King praised Paul Monash's screenplay and commented, "Monash has succeeded in combining the characters a lot, and it works."
+However, Stephen King praised Paul Monash's screenplay and stated "Monash has succeeded in combining the characters a lot, and it works."

-Producer Richard Kobritz, who took a strong creative interest in his films, added several changes to Monash's script including turning the head vampire Kurt Barlow from a cultured human-looking villain into a speechless demonic-looking monster.
+Producer Richard Kobritz, who took a strong creative interest in his films, added several changes to Monash's script, including turning the head vampire Kurt Barlow from a cultured human-looking villain into a speechless demonic-looking monster.
 Kobritz explained:

 Other changes by Kobritz included having the final confrontation with Barlow in the cellar of the Marsten House whereas in the book it is in the basement of Eva Miller's boarding house, a concept Kobritz felt "Just doesn't work.
 I mean, from a point of sheer construction in a well-written screenplay, he's got to reside in the inside of the Marsten House.
 He's a major star in the picture – the third or fourth most important character – he's got to be there.
 It may have worked in the book, but not in the movie."
 Susan's death was also moved to the climax, to give her death "more impact and provide the film with a snap ending."